 There are four primary types of influenza viruses: A, B, C, and D. Wild birds commonly carry type A viruses, of which there are more than 25 known subtypes, according to the Centers for Disease Control and Prevention.
 Some of these subtypes can infect other species, including dogs and horses.
 And though it’s not common for avian flu viruses to infect humans, it is possible.
 That’s especially the case with the highly contagious subtype H5N1.

 The H5N1 strain of the virus is one of the most serious and can be fatal to both birds and people.
-According to the World Health Organization, the mortality rate for humans is around 60%.
+According to the World Health Organization, the case fatality rate for humans is just under 60 percent.
 Infected birds spread the virus through their saliva, mucus, feces, and blood.
-The birds also can contaminate their environment with the virus, where it can remain on surfaces, such as bird feeders and baths, for weeks.
+The birds also can contaminate their environment with the virus, where it can remain on surfaces, such as bird feeders and baths, for several days.

 While H5N1 has been diagnosed primarily in chickens and other farm birds, it’s possible for virtually any bird to contract the virus.
 And because migratory birds carry the virus, it can easily spread all around the world.